Trideb-kumar-Pradhan/Trideb-kumar-Pradhan/README.md

 - Utilized MongoDB for data storage
 - Implemented unit and integration tests

-**Technologies Used:** Mongoose ODM, JOI, Postman, REST, ES6, Express.js, Node.js, MongoDB, JWT, Jest, Heroku, Netlify, MongoDB Atlas
+**Technologies Used:** Mongoose ODM, JOI, Postman, REST, ES6, Express.js, Node.js, MongoDB, JWT, Jest,  Netlify, MongoDB Atlas

 ---

 ### QKart Frontend
-**Jun 2023**
+**Sept 2023**

 QKart is an E-commerce application offering a variety of products for customers to choose from.